The information in this article is up to date for tax year 2024 (returns filed in 2025).

 If you itemize your deductions, you can deduct unreimbursed medical and dental expenses paid for you, your spouse and your dependents.
 Qualified expenses include payments for the diagnosis, treatment, or prevention of disease.
 The downside?
 You can only deduct the portion of the bill that exceeds 7.5% of your adjusted gross income (AGI).

-Home ownership can be expensive, but it comes with tax benefits.
-This includes being able to deduct the interest paid on a loan used to buy, build or improve your main or second home.
+Home ownership can be expensive, but it comes with tax benefits, including the mortgage interest deduction.
+This significant financial benefit allows homeowners who itemize their taxes to deduct qualified interest paid on their mortgage, potentially reducing their taxable income.
+This includes being able to deduct the interest paid on a loan used to buy, build, or improve your main or second home.

 A small amount can make a big difference when it comes to helping those less fortunate.
 But you may want to dig a little deeper into your wallet the next time you are asked to donate to charity.

 If you itemize and give to a qualified organization, your charitable contributions may be tax deductible.
 Qualified organizations include nonprofit hospitals and colleges, Veterans’ groups, religious organizations, and more.
-For tax year 2023, you must itemize your deductions on a Schedule A to receive this tax deduction.
+You must itemize your deductions on a Schedule A to receive this tax deduction.
 You can make cash donations up to 60 percent of your adjusted gross income.

 Sick and tired of paying your student loans?
 Who isn’t?!
 It’s an extra bill we rack up every month that can be very expensive!
 Well, we have some news that will make the pill a little easier to swallow.